Here are answer to your questions about felony and misdemeanor violations of probation:

 “Do I have a right to probation instead of jail or prison time?”

-Whether it be for a felony or misdemeanor, according to Michigan law, probation is not a right, but a privilege.
+According to Michigan law, probation is not a right.
+Probation is considered to be a privilege for those individuals who judges determine are not an immediate danger to the public or do not require incarceration for a punishment.
 Michigan judges will tell you that probation is a “form of leniency.”
 In practice, the terms and conditions can be so onerous that it may not feel much like “leniency.”

 “If I get probation, does that mean I will not do any jail time?”

-A defendant may be sentenced only to a term of probation or the court may sentence a defendant to a term of probation in combination with a term of jail.
-Jail, as a condition of probation, can be served immediately or can be ordered at the end of probation (usually waived if the defendant is in long-term compliance with probation).
+A defendant may be sentenced only to a term of probation or a term of probation in combination with a term of jail.
+Jail, as a condition of probation, can be served immediately or can be ordered at the end of probation.
+If your lawyer can convince the judge to delay the jail time until a later date or at the end of probation, an argument to suspend the jail time can be made at a later date.
+If there is a violation of probation, most judges will start with a presumption that jail time should be ordered.

 “Will I have to report to a probation officer?”

 Defendants placed on probation are supervised by a probation officer, also called a field agent or PO.
-The probation officer is an employee of the Michigan Department of Corrections.
-In most cases, probation is reporting which requires the defendant to personally meet with the probation officer once a month or, in some cases, once per week (often this is called intensive probation).
-A judge also has the power to make probation (1) nonreporting, (2) report by mail, (3) report by e-mail or (4) report by telephone.
+Probation officers are employees of the Michigan Department of Corrections or a district court.
+Probation is usually “reporting probation,” which requires the defendant to personally meet with the probation officer once a month or, in some cases, once per week (often this is called intensive probation).
+A judge also has the power to make probation (1) nonreporting, (2) report by mail, (3) report by e-mail, or (4) report by telephone.
+Missing or being late for a meeting with a probation officer can result in a probation violation and jail time.

 “How can probation be revoked?”

-Because probation is a form of leniency, it can be revoked at any time for a violation of the terms and conditions of probation.”
-Revocation usually occurs if the Judge finds that the defendant has violated the terms of the probation as set forth at sentencing.
+Because probation is a form of leniency, it can be revoked at any time if there is a violation probation.
+Revocation means that probation is ended and a jail or prison sentence is imposed.
+Revocation usually occurs if the judge finds that the defendant has violated the terms of the probation and he or she does not deserve another opportunity to comply with probation.
 Probation can be revoked in any manner the court considers appropriate.
+As you may imagine, an experienced and highly effective defense lawyer gives the defendant the best possible chance of avoiding revocation.

 There are several ways in which you can violate the conditions of your probation.
 Some of the most common ways to violate probation are the following: